mrghg/gemma/inversion_specifications/NAME-RHIME/overview.md

 ### Model and measurement uncertainties

 The measurement are averaged on a four hour basis.
 We also remove the data for which the PBL height is less than 50m different from the inlet height.

-- How are measurement uncertainties used?
-???
-- How are model uncertainties estimated?
-The model uncertainties are estimated with scaling factors following uniform distibutions (boundaries of 0.1 and 1) multiplied by the pollution events (expected distribution of the concentration derived from the emission distribution and the sensitivity matrix to the emissions, thus baseline removed) plus a minimum error term (fixed to 0.5).
+The inversion is done by comparing the observation vector (Yobs) to the simulated observations given by Ymod = Hx *x + Hbc *xbc + epsilon, where Hx is the sensitivity matrix that maps emissions to measurement, x is the emission vector (prior emissions multiplied by scaling factor), Hbc is the sensitivity matrix that maps boundary conditions to measurement, xbc is the boundary conditions vector (prior boundary conditions multiplied by a scaling factor) and epsilon the term representing the error : epsilon = sqrt(meas_error**2 + model_error**2 + min_error**2).
+The measurement uncertainty vector (meas_err) contains a value for each element of Yobs (i.e. each site) and is estimated with the variability of the gas mole fraction variability in the XXX hours XXX the observation.
+The model error (model_error) is estimated for each site with scaling factors following uniform distibutions (boundaries of 0.1 and 1) multiplied by the pollution events (= Hx * x, which is the expected distribution of the concentration derived from the emission distribution and the sensitivity matrix to the emissions, thus baseline removed).
+The minimum error is arbitrarly fixed with a value specific for each gases.
-- How are these different source of uncertainty combined?
-They are aditionned and ???.

 The model is compared to the observations using 4h-averaged sampling at the same locations.